 The SIPP includes the return objectives, risk tolerance, asset allocation, benchmarks for the evaluation of performance, and other elements required by regulation.
-The Pension Committee reviews and confirms the SIPP annually in accordance with pension regulation, most recently on May 25, 2017.
+The Pension Committee reviews and confirms the SIPP annually in accordance with pension regulation.
+The SIPP was most recently reviewed and approved on September 18, 2019.